Welcome to the Sacramento State Chapter of Phi Kappa Phi

 Faculty, professional staff, and alumni who have achieved scholarly distinction may also be eligible for membership.

-If you think you meet the criteria described above and have not been invited to membership, you may contact:
+If you think you meet the criteria described above and have not been invited to membership, you may contact our chapter president:

 California State University, Sacramento